siakaramalegos/perf_workshop/perf.md

 ## Time to Interactive

+How long it takes a page to become fully interactive

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Lx1cYJAVnzA" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 <small>End to End Apps with Polymer by Kevin Schaaf, Polymer Summit 2017</small>

-Note: the point at which layout has stabilized, key webfonts are visible, and the main thread is available enough to handle user input.
+Note: the point at which layout has stabilized, key webfonts are visible, and the main thread is available enough to handle user input within 50ms.

 -v-

-## Jank or Responsiveness
+## Frame Rate

 <img src="./images/frames_per_second.gif" alt="Frames per second comparison for visual jank" >